Jaan Tootsen

 Jaan Tootsen (born 14 October 1975) is an Estonian Estonian film director, screenwriter and film producer.

 Tootsen's father is journalist, writer and politician Toivo Tootsen.
+His half-brother is writer Tõnis Tootsen.
 Since 2000 he has worked at Estonian National Broadcasting.
 He has been a long-time editor of radio program "Ööülikool".
 2012-2016 he was cultural advisor for Estonian president.